Batangas: Way of life

 Maria Kalaw Katigbak, a Filipino historian, was quoted to call the Batangueños the Hybrid-Tagalogs.
 One particular custom in the Batangas culture is the so-called Matanda sa Dugo (lit. older by blood) practice wherein one expresses respect not because of age but because of consanguinity.
 During the early times, the custom of having very large families were very common.
 Thus, a particular person's uncle could be of the same age, or even younger than himself.
 Because of the custom, the older person would still address the younger one with an honorary title such as tiyo/tio or simply kuya if they can no longer establish the actual relationship or add the honorific ho / po in their sentences when addressing the younger instead of the other way around.
 This often draws confusion from the other provinces who are not accustomed to such practices.
 This practice exists until today.

 Batangueños are very "regionalistic".
 When one learns that another in the room is also from Batangas, the two would be together until the end of the event.
 In workplace settings, a Batangueno may also express preference for another Batangueno as long as the workplace regulations allow.
 Thus, the running joke on the Batangas Mafia.

+Batangueños are also known for high-toned conversations that seemingly sound like a heated argument to non-Batangueños but in fact, they are not always the case, as they are just normal conversations.

 They also tend to live in a large extended family.
 It has been observed that a piece of land remains undivided until the family connection becomes too difficult to establish actual blood relations.
 Marriages between relatives of the fifth generation is still restrained in the Batangan culture even if Philippine laws allow it.

 Batangueños have been known for their religious practices, where devotees of the Catholic religion perform rituals such as dances (subli) and chants (luwa/lua) to express their faith.
 One of these is the ritual called Pasión/Pasyon based on the passion of Jesus Christ in which religious chants are recited during the Lenten season.
 In May, the people of Bauan and Alitagtag celebrate the feast day of the Mahal na Poon ng Santa Cruz (lit.
 Lord of the Holy Cross), a ritual dance called the Subli is made to honor the Poon.
 In the town of Taal, they celebrate the feast day of Our Lady of Caysasay and San Martin de Tours a two-day celebration where a procession begins from the shrine of the Virgin going towards the Pansipit River from which the fluvial procession and another procession towards the Basilica are made in honor of the Virgin Mary.
 Fiestas in other towns usually start in the month of May and last up to the first day of June, usually the plaza near the church becomes the center of activities.